-Tim Backus, Assistant Superintendent, South Colonie CSD; Dr. Robert Bangert-Drowns, School of Education, University at Albany; Tamara Belanger, Hartford CSD; Mariah Bosy, Broadalbin-Perth CSD; Sandie Carner-Shafran, WSWHE BOCES; Karen Fox, Director of Education, Capital Region Chamber of Commerce; Melissa Gergen, Guilderland CSD; Dr. Sherry Guice, Policy Board Co-Chair, Teacher, South Colonie CSD; Kate Gurley, Policy Board Co-Chair, Burnt Hills-Ballston Lake CSD; Maryanne Harper, Albany Academy for Girls Faculty Emerita; Teresa Hayes, Amsterdam CSD Faculty Emerita; Glenn Jeffers, Parent Representative, Bethlehem CSD; Thea MacFawn, North Colonie CSD; Kathleen Maguire, Hadley-Luzerne CSD; Tony McCann, Shenendehowa CSD Faculty Emeritus; Terri McGraw, Roman Catholic Diocese of Albany; Susan Moore-Palumbo, South Glens Falls CSD; Kim Pusatere, Ballston Spa CSD; Kristine Raskopf, Greenville CSD Faculty Emerita; Maureen Sara, Glens Falls CSD; Nora Senecal, Hoosick Falls CSD; Audrey Vanderhoef, Berlin CSD, Allison Weber, Johnstown CSD.
+Tim Backus, Assistant Superintendent, South Colonie CSD; Dr. Robert Bangert-Drowns, School of Education, University at Albany; Tamara Belanger, Hartford CSD; Mariah Bosy, Broadalbin-Perth CSD; Sandie Carner-Shafran, WSWHE BOCES; Karen Fox, Director, Education Initiatives, Capital Region Chamber; Melissa Gergen, Guilderland CSD; Dr. Sherry Guice, Policy Board Co-Chair, Teacher, South Colonie CSD; Kate Gurley, Policy Board Co-Chair, Burnt Hills-Ballston Lake CSD; Maryanne Harper, Albany Academy for Girls Faculty Emerita; Teresa Hayes, Amsterdam CSD Faculty Emerita; Glenn Jeffers, Parent Representative, Bethlehem CSD; Thea MacFawn, North Colonie CSD; Kathleen Maguire, Hadley-Luzerne CSD; Tony McCann, Shenendehowa CSD Faculty Emeritus; Terri McGraw, Roman Catholic Diocese of Albany; Susan Moore-Palumbo, South Glens Falls CSD; Kim Pusatere, Ballston Spa CSD; Kristine Raskopf, Greenville CSD Faculty Emerita; Maureen Sara, Glens Falls CSD; Nora Senecal, Hoosick Falls CSD; Audrey Vanderhoef, Berlin CSD, Allison Weber, Johnstown CSD.

 What we do